Washington D.C. Military Medical Malpractice Attorney

 The Veterans Administration (VA) is a federal agency that may be sued under the Federal Tort Claims Act (FTCA) for medical malpractice.
 If a military service member or their dependents becomes injured or sickened by medical malpractice at a VA facility, they may be eligible to sue the VA under the FTCA.

-Can I Sue the Military?
+Can I Sue the Military for Medical Malpractice?

 Until very recently, the Feres Doctrine prevented most active service members from suing the military for medical malpractice.
 However, under a new Military Medical Accountability Act, the U.S. Department of Defense is establishing a system that will allow active duty military personnel to sue for compensation if they suffer medical malpractice at military medical facilities.
 Service members are still technically unable to sue in federal court but can now file claims under the FTCA and have them adjudicated in a process within the government that is still being developed.